-After getting your annual laboratory tests completed, you receive an email notification the next day that your results are available in your personal health record (PHR).
-You open the results on your smartphone patient health record (PHR) application, and can see all the results, including normal ranges, with a note that the data were provided to you as soon as they were available, and that your doctor may not yet have reviewed the results.
-Because all laboratory tests are now encoded using a standard known as LOINC, there are standard, patient-friendly test names and information resources that have been linked to them.
-For example, for your slightly low calcium level, there is a link to the MEDLINE Plus resource (e.g., https://medlineplus.gov/ency/article/003477.htm) that explains the significance of this minor abnormality.
+After getting your annual laboratory tests completed, you receive an email notification the next day that your results are available in your personal health record (PHR) associated with your EHR.
+You open the results on your smartphone PHR application, and can see all the results, including normal ranges, with a note that the data were provided to you as soon as they were available, and that your doctor may not yet have reviewed the results.
+Because all laboratory tests are now encoded using a standard known as Logical Observation Identifiers Names and Codes (LOINC), there are standard, patient-friendly test names and information resources that have been linked to them.
+For example, for your slightly low calcium level, there is a link to a MEDLINEPlus patient resource (e.g., https://medlineplus.gov/ency/article/003477.htm) that explains the significance of this minor abnormality.
 By the afternoon, your doctor has added a note, of which you are notified, to not worry about the slightly low calcium as it is likely due to your kidney disease, is unchanged from your previous result, and will be checked again later.
 Your doctor is easily able to trend your lab result data on a graph, including data obtained from your other care providers, because each laboratory result is LOINC-encoded, enabling similar lab tests obtained from across the healthcare systems to be displayed, compared, and trended together - something that was not possible until recently through a public-private partnership.

-Need for Consistent Encoding of Tests and their Results
+Need for consistent encoding of tests and their result values